 How to Observe World Suicide Prevention Day

+Stretch out your hand to someone who may need help.
+It's widely known that certain behaviors indicate the possibility of suicide.
 We can all learn the warning signs of suicidal "ideation."
 If we spot them early enough, we can take action.

 Talking about this issue is an important first step in ridding society of the idea that mental health issues should remain hidden.
+On World Suicide Prevention Day, host or simply attend a panel discussion on how mental problems intensify thoughts of suicide.

-5 Sobering Facts About Suicide
+5 Sobering Suicide Facts

 Older people are more likely to die from suicide